What is an Arizona monsoon?

 At times, the thunderstorms can result in microbursts, which are the result of cold, dense air from a thunderstorm hitting the ground, bringing with it intense winds.
 These winds spread out in all directions and have the potential to cause intense damage.

 Interesting fact: The wettest monsoon in Phoenix was in 1984, when 9.56 inches of rain fell at Phoenix Sky Harbor International Airport; the driest was 1924 when only 0.35 of an inch was recorded.

-When is Arizona’s monsoon?
+When is Arizona's monsoon season?

 Before 2008, the monsoon’s start date and duration varied based on the dew point average.
-(The Arizona monsoon officially began after the third consecutive day of dew points above 55 degrees and ended when it dropped again.)
+(The official Arizona monsoon starts after the third consecutive day of dew points above 55 degrees and ended when it dropped again.)
 To reduce confusion, the National Weather Service decided to set dates.
 Now, the season officially begins on June 15 and ends on September 30 which happens to coincide with great Arizona Staycation rates and Chandler hotel deals for summer.

 Just for reference: Based on the dew point method, the monsoon would usually start, on average, around July 7 and conclude approximately two months later, soon after Labor Day.

 What do I need to know about visibility?

 Monsoon storms can produce several hazards, including dust, wind damage, and flooding.
 If you are driving and see a wall of wind approaching, get to a safe place as soon as possible.
 This can mean going directly home or to your hotel, if you have the time, or it can mean exiting the freeway, pulling into a parking lot, and waiting out the storm.